Andrey-Zhiryakov/hain-plugin-translate/readme.md

 /translate -m your_sentence -tl target_language -sl source_language
 ```

-if you want to translate to language selected as source language, just write the sentence on language selected as target language.
+If you want to translate to language selected as source language, just write the sentence on language selected as target language.

-to switch languages go to preferences, then select translate-ex plugin and set source and target languages to what you want.
+To switch languages go to preferences, then select translate-ex plugin and set source and target languages to what you want.

 ## Related